 STD Symptoms in Monogamous Relationships

 If you’ve been in a committed and monogamous relationship, developing STD symptoms can potentially cause even greater mental anguish and concern.
 Your mind may start racing, which will only add to the pain and panic of the experience.
 What can already be a scary experience can now begin to stir up feelings of betrayal.
 It’s perfectly normal for your mind to land on an unfaithful partner as an obvious explanation.
-But before throwing out a potentially irreversible accusation, you must keep in mind that while cheating is certainly one way that STDs can be introduced into a monogamous relationship, it’s not the only way.
+But before throwing out a potentially irreversible accusation, you must keep in mind that while cheating is certainly one way that STDs can be introduced into a monogamous relationship, it is NOT the only way.

 If you have some of the STD symptoms discussed above, click on any of the sections below to learn more about each specific STD and their associated signs and symptoms.
-While only a doctor can diagnose you for certain, this information can empower you with important knowledge about sexually transmitted diseases and help you to understand what you can expect when you are tested.
+While only a health care provider can diagnose you for certain, this information can empower you with important knowledge about sexually transmitted diseases and help you to understand what you can expect when you are tested.